I am tasked with raising a strong black man and I’m afraid that I’m failing.

 Facebooktwitterredditpinterestlinkedinmail

-2 Replies to “Can A White Guy Raise A Strong Black Man?”
+2 thoughts on “Can A White Guy Raise A Strong Black Man?”

 1. I’ll start by admitting that I am not a parent.
 I was raised by two incredible parents, but I haven’t reached that place yet.
 I am, however, a black woman who has strong black men surrounding me.
 After reading your post I am touched by your honesty and I applaud what you are setting out to do.
 Perhaps books will help as well.
 When I see black-owned bookstores I like to visit them purchase children’s books for my nephews and niece.
 They enjoy seeing themselves in the characters.
 Perhaps Yosef will as well.
 As they get older I will share authors like Baldwin, Chinua Achebe, Alexandre Dumas (when they can stomach a 500+ page book 🙂 ) and Ralph Ellison with them as well.
 Beside the fact that these are amazing writers, there is a real lack of focus on minority authors in public school, so I think exposing them to these types of authors will help them to be proud of their culture and history.